Barrett Brown: Others

-As of 2024 he is engaged to Sylvia Mann, a former editor of Freedom, an anarchist publication.

 Brown has talked publicly about his history of drug use and treatment, including methylphenidate in the third grade until it made him suicidal, then later sertraline.
 After moving to Brooklyn, he began smoking crack cocaine, using heroin and injecting suboxone.
 Brown has been diagnosed with severe ADHD and depression and describes himself as a narcissist, a role that plays up for comedic effect.

 Brown has said he has been a drug addict "since early adolescence" and according to New York Magazine, Brown "gave a talk at Rutgers after a night of smoking crack and showed up high at the offices of the New York Observer."
 In 2010, Brown first began outpatient treatment for heroin addiction.
 In 2011, in response to concerns about his drug use, Brown said that “a lot of the rules don't apply to me.
 My heroin addiction is much different than everyone else's.”
 In 2012, he was still struggling with withdrawal.
 That summer, Brown's mental state deteriorated and he has testified that he was going through withdrawal on the day he made the video he was convicted for, and that he had induced a manic state by stopping taking Paxil.

 In 2020, Brown went to rehab.
 After Brown's friend Kevin Gallagher died due to fentanyl and meth in June 2021, Brown's life spiraled and friendships and collaborations disintegrated as Brown accused them of being intelligence assets.
 In 2022, he attempted to commit suicide.
 In his memoir My Glorious Defeats: Hacktivist, Narcissist, Anonymous, Brown talks about his drug abuse and said "It is a particularity of the opiate-withdrawal process that, in one's desperation, one becomes highly receptive to stray enthusiasms."